All Products

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-3. On the Base Backups tab, click the Data Backup tab.
-Then, find the logical backup file that you want to download and click Download Instance Backup in the Actions column.
+3. In the Base Backups > Data Backup list, find the logical backup file that you want to download and click Download Instance Backup File in the Actions column.

 Note

-4. In the Download Instance Backup File dialog box, click the 复制图标 icon on the right of Copy Public URL.
+4. In the Download Instance Backup File dialog box, click Copy on the right side of the external download URL to copy the URL.

 Important

 • A free quota for backup downloads over the Internet is provided.
 If the amount of traffic that you consume to download backup files over the Internet exceeds the free quota, you are charged for the excess traffic that you consume.
-For more information, see Download the backup files of an ApsaraDB RDS for MySQL instance.
+For more information, see Billing.

 • If your Elastic Compute Service (ECS) instance resides in the same virtual private cloud (VPC) as the RDS instance, you can use the internal URL to download the logical backup file.
 This download method is faster and more stable.

-5. Log on to the Linux operating system on which the self-managed instance runs.
-Then, run the following command to download the logical backup file:
+5. Log on to the Linux operating system where the self-managed database is deployed and run the following command to download the logical backup file:

 Note